davidebolo1993/VISOR/README.md

 _An example .bed file is included in Examples/example.bed_

-## Outputs
+## VISOR HACk Outputs

 A fasta (.fa) for each haplotype in the output folder (pathout/h1.fa and pathout/h2.fa) containing specified alterations.

-## ALT FIELD
+### ALT FIELD

-VISOR allows users to generate different type of variants specified in the ALT field:
+VISOR HACk allows users to generate different type of variants specified in the ALT field:

 - __'deletion'__.
 Deletes from start (included) to end (included)
 - __'insertion'__.
 Inserts a specific sequence immediately after end